 Mochi Zen's guided yet soothing hypnotherapy sessions can help explore patterns that exist between you and food.
 The food tracker offers great options (including gluten free and other common alternatives) to select from to easily record macros.
 The journal section was a helpful add-on, offering an opportunity to see how mood, hypnotherapy, and eating patterns can be connected.
 This can help you generate more insight and awareness to make behavioral changes.
 Overall, using the app is seamless, and it is rewarding to see changes over time."

-I spent years watching clients fix their relationship with food in a single session.
-Not because they found a better diet, but because we found the belief underneath the craving.
+I spent years watching clients change in a single session — lose the weight, walk away from lifelong anxiety, finally sleep through the night.
+Not because they found a better diet or app, but because we found the belief underneath.
 I built Mochi Zen so that experience isn't limited to people who can afford a private hypnotherapist.

 Start completely free.
 No card, no commitment.
 Cancel anytime.
 Less than a single hypnotherapy session.

 Not overnight.
 Not from willpower.
-From actually rewiring the pattern.
+From actually rewiring the pattern — until the session language starts showing up in members' own journals.

 RTT, macros, subconscious patterns, and an honest look at why most weight loss approaches fail.